 This course examines the major doctrines of Free Grace Theology in comparison with Roman Catholic, Orthodox, Calvinist, and Arminian theologies.
 The emphasis will be upon the divergent views of justification, faith, anthropology, hamartiology, sovereignty and providence, predestination and free will in relation to divine election, eternal security and assurance of salvation, the extent of Christ's propitiation, the process of sanctification, and God's payment ("rewards") and punishment of Christians.
-Prerequisites: TH-560 and RS-503.

-TH-565 Bibliology and Theology Proper
+TH-565 Prolegomena, Bibliology and Theology Proper

-An in-depth study of the doctrines of revelation, inspiration, inerrancy, illumination, and theological hermeneutics will be conducted.
-The study of the existence and attributes of the one God, the Triune Godhead, the Father, Son, and Holy Spirit in Scripture and in Christian history, and the ramifications of Trinitarian belief today will be addressed in detail.
-Prerequisites: TH-560 and RS-503.
+An in-depth study of Prolegomena, Bibliology- doctrines of revelation, inspiration, inerrancy, illumination, and theological hermeneutics will be conducted.
+The study of Theology Proper- the existence and attributes of the one God, the Triune Godhead, the Father, Son, and Holy Spirit in Scripture and in Christian history, and the ramifications of Trinitarian belief today will be addressed in detail.